Discover the world through travel & beyond!

 Move With The River

 Move With The River teaches children all about the Mississippi River.
-Among other water play opportunities, the centerpiece 100-foot water table lures kids like otters to water.
+Among other water play opportunities, the centerpiece 100-foot water table lures younger kids like otters to water.
 Here children explore the flow of water with toy boats and pretend levees.

 Water Wall at Move with the River at Louisiana Children's Museum